 How are children under the age of 12 tested?

 Small children will need testing using a specialised swab, by a healthcare professional who has been trained to complete COVID-19 tests on children.
 Discuss your children’s testing with the health support team, when they contact you regarding your tests.

 Do I need to have a test if I have no symptoms?

 Yes.
 It is a requirement that all people entering quarantine in government arranged accommodation must be tested before leaving quarantine.

 Getting tested before you leave quarantine will help us find as many cases as possible and limit the possibility of the cases entering our community.
 This will ensure we are doing everything we can to manage Queensland’s response to the pandemic.

 Do I need to take another test if I tested negative for COVID-19 before travelling to Queensland?

 Yes.
-Anyone who has travelled to Queensland from overseas (excluding travel on a quarantine free flight from a Queensland safe travel zone country) or a declared hotspot will be asked to take a COVID-19 test soon after entry to quarantine and on day 12 or 13 of their 14 days quarantine in government arranged accommodation.
+Anyone who has travelled to Queensland from overseas (excluding travel on a quarantine free flight from a Queensland safe travel zone country) or a declared hotspot will be asked to take a COVID-19 test soon after entry to quarantine, on day 5 and on day 12 or 13 of their 14 days quarantine in government arranged accommodation.